 “A real estate attorney can also help you understand the terms of the auction,” Castle says.
 “Your attorney may be able to conduct a title search to ensure the property is free of liens and other encumbrances that you may have to pay if you are the winning bidder.”

 Step 4: Bid with cash

-In the majority of auctions, you can’t finance the purchase with a mortgage, so you be prepared with cash in order to bid.
+In the majority of auctions, you can’t finance the purchase with a mortgage, so be prepared with cash in order to bid.
 You’ll likely also need to prequalify — in other words, demonstrate you have the means to pay — before you can participate.

-“The most common rules are that you must conduct your due diligence prior to the auction, attend the auction with funding in hand, and often register with the auctioneer and receive a bidder number,” Hager explains.
+“The most common rules are that you must conduct your due diligence prior to the auction, attend the auction with funding in hand, and often register with the auctioneer and receive a bidder number,” Hager says.

 If you ultimately have the winning bid, you’ll have to complete paperwork and pay for the property either immediately or within 24 hours.
 Alternatively, you might be able to put down a portion of the price with your bid (such as 10 percent), then pay the remainder within 24 hours.
 If you don’t, you could lose the portion you already paid.

-Step 5: Obtain ownership of the property
+Step 5: Take ownership

 If you are the winning bidder, depending on the circumstances of the auction and applicable laws, you may or may not be provided access to the home on the same day.
-It’s possible that the foreclosed home, for example, may still be occupied by the delinquent borrower until the lender later gets possession of the property and the title, which will then be transferred to you.
+It’s possible that a foreclosed home, for example, may still be occupied by the delinquent borrower until the lender later gets possession of the property and the title, which will then be transferred to you.